-The Loan Agreement subjects the Company and its domestic subsidiaries to a minimum quarterly EBITDA covenant (as defined in the Loan Agreement).
-The minimum quarterly EBITDA covenant (as defined in the Loan Agreement) is \$2,000 for all fiscal years starting with the fiscal year ended December 31, 2017 through the end of the agreement.
+The Loan Agreement subjects the Company and its domestic subsidiaries to a minimum quarterly EBITDA covenant (as defined in the Loan Agreement) is \$2,000 for all fiscal years starting with the fiscal year ended December 31, 2017 through the end of the agreement.
 Additionally, the Company and its domestic subsidiaries are subject to a Fixed Charge Coverage ratio of 1.10 to 1.00 measured on an annual basis beginning September 30, 2019 (based on a trailing twelve-month basis) through the term of the agreement.
-At the end of a quarter, if there is \$15,000 or more of availability and outstanding borrowings of less than \$5,000, covenant testing is waived.
+At the end of a quarter, if there is less than \$15,000 of excess availability and more than \$5,000 in outstanding borrowings, then covenant testing is required.
 The Loan Agreement contains customary affirmative and negative covenants, including covenants that limit or restrict the Company's ability to, among other things, incur additional indebtedness, grant liens, merge or consolidate, dispose of assets, make investments, make acquisitions, pay dividends or make distributions, repurchase stock, in each case subject to customary exceptions for a credit facility of this size.
-The Company was not required to calculate covenant compliance calculations at March 31, 2020 and December 31, 2019.
+The Company was not required to calculate covenant compliance calculations at June 30, 2020 and December 31, 2019.